mostofaeee091/laravel-docker/README.md

 ## Step 1: Copy files in your directory

-We assume that you add this to an existing project, as since Laravel 8 docker ships in by default.
+We assume that you add this to an existing project.

 Copy all files except `.env` and `readme.md` in your current project folder.
 Overwrite the credentions from your `.env` locally with those provided here.
 If you dont want to overwrite database name and user, then please adjust the file in `docker-compose/mysql/init/01-databaes.sql` according to your needs.